-Senior Champs (January)

-Age-Group Champ.
-(February)

-Junior Olympics (April)

-Summer Champs (July)

-*Meets in SC are encouraged to be held on the road system.

-*Central Area will host Senior meet in Olympic years.
+Central Area will host Senior meet in Olympic years.

-*Any area which cannot host a scheduled meet shall notify ASI Board of Directors by the House of Delegates meeting of the year prior.
+Any area which cannot host a scheduled meet shall notify ASI Board of Directors by the House of Delegates meeting of the year prior.
 Bids will be sought for an alternate site.

 Meet host shall declare meet location by the House of Delegates meeting of the year prior.